The Geography Mistakes That Most of Us Make | Reader's Digest

 Mistake: Sydney is the capital of AustraliaSteven-Urquhart/ShutterstockWhen Americans think of Australia, they picture the Sydney Opera House or the Sydney Olympics, so is it any wonder that we think the country's largest city is also its capital?
 The capital is actually the city of Canberra, and it was chosen in 1908 as a compromise between Sydney and its rival city of Melbourne.

 Mistake: Lagos is the capital of NigeriaIgor-Grochev/ShutterstockThis used to be true, but in 1991 the capital was moved to Abuja.
-There were at least two advantages to that move: Abuja is near the center of the country, and it's the location of Wonderland, the country's first amusement park.
+There were at least two advantages to that move: Abuja is near the center of the country, and it's the location of Wonderland, one of the country's first amusement parks.

 Thanks!
 You're on our list.